 Being a great pilot starts right now.
 For if not now, then when?
 No one has a perfect flight, few pilots come even close.
 But that is just fine.
 While pretenders worry about not looking good and idly dream of amazing flights, the maestros are memorizing the manuals and doing the job of a prepared pilot.
 They are slowly making constant corrections.
 They are enjoying the details.

-Think of the people that have climbed Everest with physical disabilities.
-It’s been climbed by people with no legs.
-A friend of mine I used to fly with at American Eagle, Ed, lost both of his legs to frostbite after an Alaskan plane crash.
-Yet a decade or so later he got a mere 3000 feet from the ultimate peak, climbing Everest on two prostatic legs.
+Many people have reached the summit of Everest despite not looking like Nordic mountain magazine models.
+It’s been climbed by people with varying physical disabilities, including having no legs.
+A wonderful friend of mine, Ed, who I used to fly with at American Eagle, lost both of his legs to frostbite after an Alaskan plane crash.
+Yet a decade or so later he got a mere 3000 feet from the ultimate peak, climbing up Everest on two prostatic legs.
 He didn’t let his disadvantages define him.
 Sure, he was a double amputee.
-But he was also an airline captain and high-altitude mountaineer.
+But he was also rode bikes, was an airline captain and a high-altitude mountaineer.
 He acheived excellence in his very physical arena by constantly practicing climbing at every opportunity, and Ed certainly had the right mindset and focus.
+And he's not alone.

-Betty Skelton was an extraordinary pilot known as ‘the First Lady of Firsts’.
-She held many aviation records and was an aerobatic champion several years in a row.
+Betty Skelton was an extraordinary pilot often called ‘the First Lady of Firsts’.
+She held many aviation records, and was an aerobatic champion several years in a row.
 Her Pitts biplane now hangs in the Smithsonian Air and Space museum.
 Asked about her special skills in 1999, she said, “It was an effort that took many, many thousands of hours to perfect, and it, in its own self, was an art.”
+It wasn’t talent.
 It wasn’t luck.
 It wasn’t natural.
 It was practice.

 Neil Williams was an RAF test pilot, the captain of the British Aerobatic Team for over a decade, a renowned airshow pilot, the British Aerobatic Champion an amazing eleven times, the Coupé Champion in France, and author of the classic flying book Aerobatics.
-He wrote in the second chapter that there is no question of superman qualifications required:
+He wrote in the second chapter about the superman qualifications required to fly at such an expert level:

 Pilots are made, not born.
 The ‘natural’ pilot is really a myth, boosted by boy’s adventure stories, and later, by the T.V. and film industry.

 Neil knew this truth from thousands of hours of flight instruction.
-But the value of talent vs. training is not just his opinion, however experienced and expert that opinion may be.
-For now we have multitudes of scientists who have spent careers carefully studying the problem of acquisition of expertise.
+But the value of talent vs. training is not just the opinion of a few aviation superstars who may be playing humble.
+We now have multitudes of scientists who have spent careers carefully studying the problem of acquisition of expertise.
 In an academic book on human psychology, Cambridge University lecturer Nick Baylis wrote:

 There is simply no evidence to support the commonly held belief that some innate lack of talent prevents us from achieving a high level of competence in math or languages, music or science, art or athletics.
 Yes, genes play a role in our abilities, but even with a lifetimes effort, we’re unlikely to hit the upper limits of our inborn potential.
 No, we can’t set out to produce works of genius, but we can, in principle, attain nationally competitive proficiency in most any field of endeavor ….
 It is the number of hours of practice that is the primary factor differentiating the levels of attainment.
 (Baylis, 2004.)